 1. The work for an engineer's degree must consist of advanced studies and research in the field appropriate to the degree desired.
 It must conform to the special requirements established for the degree desired and should be planned in consultation with the members of the faculty concerned.
-Advanced studies are defined on page 196.
+Advanced studies are defined on page 186.
 Regulations governing registration will be found on page 194.
+Students who have received the master's degree and wish to pursue further studies leading toward either the engineer's or the doctor's degree must file a new application to continue graduate work toward the desired degree.
+Students who have received an engineer's degree will not in general be admitted for the doctor's degree.

 2. Residence.
-At least six terms of graduate residence (as defined on page 188) subsequent to a baccalaureate degree equivalent to that given by the California Institute are required for an engineer's degree.
+At least six terms of graduate residence (as defined on page 187) subsequent to a baccalaureate degree equivalent to that given by the California Institute are required for an engineer's degree.
 Of these, at least the last three terms must be at the California Institute.
 It must be understood that these are minimum requirements, and students must often count on spending a somewhat longer time in graduate work.

-To qualify for an engineer's degree a student must complete the work prescribed by his supervising committee with a grade-point average of at least 1.90, considering the grade of P as being equivalent to C and excluding grades for research.
+To qualify for an engineer's degree, a student must complete the work prescribed by his supervising committee with a grade-point average of at least 1.90, considering the grade of P as being equivalent to C and excluding grades for research.
 Work upon research and the preparation of a thesis must constitute no fewer than 55 units.
 More than 55 units may be required by certain departments and the student should determine the particular requirements of his department when establishing his program.